hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 # Functional analysis

-The output of RNA-Seq differential expression analysis is a list of significant differentially expressed genes (DEGs).
-To gain greater biological insight on the DEGs there are various analyses that can be done:
+The output of RNA-Seq differential expression analyses, proteomic analyses, as well as other genetic/genomic analyses is a list of significant genes.
+To gain greater biological insight into the list of significant genes there are various analyses that can be done:

 - determine whether there is enrichment of known biological functions, interactions, or pathways
 - identify genes' involvement in novel pathways or networks by grouping genes together based on similar trends